 Within your AWS Config console, go to Settings and choose the topic you created earlier that is connected to your Loggly account.

-The next screen will ask you to provide AWS with proper permissions so that it can read your resources’ configurations.
+The next screen asks you to provide AWS with proper permissions so that it can read your resources’ configurations.

 Good news, you are done!
 Usually AWS Config events can talk a few minutes to push out to Loggly.
 Below you can see a sample AWS Config event within Loggly: